 Delivery times

-Prime service, 1-2 days.
+Prime service, 1-2 days

 From abroad 2-6 weeks.
-From the EU and Germany 2-7 days.
+From the EU and Germany 2-7 days

-Selling through…
+Sale through…

-Amazon, own online shop.
+Amazon, own online store.

 Customer base

-Amazon and Prime customers (34 million buyers in Germany).
+Amazon and Prime customers (34 million buyers in Germany)

 Own customer base, marketplace customers.

-Prime benefits (Buy Box, customers, shipping, etc.)
+Prime benefits (Buy Box, customers, shipping etc.)

-Startup capital
+Starting capital

-Purchasing goods, shipping to Amazon
+Purchase of goods, shipping to Amazon

 Quality control possible